tripsta/gearman-php-prototype/README.md

 # gearman-php-prototype

-This document describes the installation process and working samples for client, job server and workers for [Gearman] [1]

-Example 01: Simple worker and client script

-Example 02: Worker and asynchronous client script

-Example 03: Managing workers as processes with [Gearman Manager] [3]

-Example 04: Managing workers as processes with [Supervisord] [2]

-Monitoring: Gearman Monitor web application [Gearman Monitor] [4]

 > At the time of this writing gearman job server (libgearman) 1.1.x or later (part of the 1.2 Series as described [in the series and milestones](https://launchpad.net/gearmand)
 > is considered unstable and pecl client 1.1.x requires modules from libgearman 1.1.